Brian1226/Priority-Queue/Specification.md

 1. The user selects a note to go into.
 2. The user selects the task they want to delete.
 3. The user clicks on the "Delete task" option.
+4. The app displays a message, asking the user to either confirm or cancel the action.
+5. The user clicks on the "Confirm" option.
+6. The app deletes the selected task.

 ## Primary Postconditions